11 audience engagement strategies for all presentations

 Your audience can’t help but want to resolve the gap.
 They’ll pay attention as you build towards a conclusion.

-The Call to Action: To move the audience from the middle to the end of your presentation the call to action must clearly articulate what the audience can do to move from what is to what could be.
+The call to action is at the end.
+As you move your audience from the middle to the end of your presentation, the call to action must clearly articulate what the audience can do to move from what is to what could be.
 Include discrete tasks that will help bring the ideas you’ve presented to fruition.
-After your call to action, your ending will inspire audience members and remind them of the rewards they will reap if they’re moved to act.

-Even if you craft a spellbinding, dramatic narrative, there’s still a chance that you can lose audience members as you talk – especially if those listeners can’t relate to you.
+An easy way to increase audience engagement is to take the time to connect with them before you even present.
+Even if you craft a spellbinding, dramatic narrative, there’s still a chance that you can lose audience members as you talk — especially if those listeners can’t relate to you.

 To ensure maximum audience engagement, make sure you find common ground with the people to whom you’re presenting.
 Common ground helps create empathy; if an audience can relate to the story you are telling them, they’ll empathize with you and may begin to care.